13. MAGNETIC DUST SUCKED IN AND SPRAYED OUT

 S going outside to its far side.
 And if not for the coherence of the particle both poles would just depart.
 Now the force on the north pole is a little bit stronger than on the south pole of the particle and the particle is dragged inside back again.
 There it eventually could stay in the force-free area, or if not then follow the line further back outside, back in the horizontal plane, and there it eventually flips again and the whole story starts all over.

 I guess most particles just follow the line.
 They are dragged in, follow the curve and are sprinkled out in a cone downward and a cone upward with more force than they had been dragged in before.
 Well, that is, for the same reason the main stream could be the other way around: particles from the ground sucked in and then sprayed out again in the horizontal plane of the SuperBoL.
 Maybe that will happen more often!
 Since I guess the magnetic dust mainly lies on the ground; or IN the ground not too deep in the loose soil.

 The Ordinary BoL is simpler.
 Dust is sucked in in a lower cone and sprinkled out in the cone above, see fig. 13.4.
 (Or the other way around, but is there much magnetic dust there in the air.)

 The funnel, is that the magnetic dust?
-But the mini-whirlwinds I do not recognize.
-It is too indecisive, the descriptions are not detailed enough.
+But the mini-whirlwinds, Ordinary BoL's?

 Through the hart of every BoL runs an earthcurrent.
-The magnetic field of the earthcurrent will add an inward-outward directed force to the vertical velocity component of the magnetic dust particle.
-And it will add an upward-downward directed force to the horizontal radial component.
+The magnetic field of the earthcurrent will add an inward-outward directed Lorentz force to the vertical velocity component of the magnetic dust particle.
+And it will add an upward-downward directed Lorentz force to the horizontal radial velocity component.
 And it is a pulsed earthcurrent, which cause the magnetic field to get stronger and weaker along with the pulses.
 The trace of one magnetic dust particle might remain in one and the same vertical plane, but it is complicated.